mtcliatt/TopCoder/README.md

-All solutions have passed all of the system tests on TopCoder.
+All solutions pass the TopCoder system tests.